Meet the Robin Chemers Neustein Postdoctoral Fellowship Award Winners

 2014 Winner

-When she received this award, Dr. Friedman, who is a PhD alumna of the Graduate School of Biomedical Sciences at the Icahn School of Medicine at Mount Sinai (ISMMS), worked in the Department of Pharmacological Sciences .
-Dr. Friedman’s research focuses on cellular neurophysiology and behavior.
-Her research has demonstrated that resilience to chronic social stress is achieved through homeostatic mechanisms that stabilize midbrain dopamine activity, an important system in the brain that controls reward and motivation.
+When she received this award, Dr. Friedman, who is a PhD alumna of the Graduate School of Biomedical Sciences at the Icahn School of Medicine at Mount Sinai (ISMMS), worked in the Department of Pharmacological Sciences.
+Dr. Friedman’s research focused on cellular neurophysiology and behavior.
+Her research demonstrated that resilience to chronic social stress is achieved through homeostatic mechanisms that stabilize mid-brain dopamine activity, an important system in the brain that controls reward and motivation.
 Promoting these naturally occurring homeostatic mechanisms has antidepressant effects, a conceptually new avenue for exploring depression treatment.
-Dr. Friedman was a Postdoctoral Fellow in laboratory of Dr. Ming-Hu Han, Associate Professor in the Department of Pharmacological Sciences at the ISMMS.

 Sonja Schmid